dfosorio/EventB2Maude-MultiVeStA/README.md

 <a name="setup"></a>
 ## Prerequisites & Setup
 The project was developed and tested using Ubuntu 22.04 LTS, but it should also work with other Linux distros.
-It is requiered to install Java, to run .jar exceutables.
+It is requiered to install Python and Java, to run the parser and the MultiVeStA simulations.
 To use the tool, simply download or clone the project.
 No installation is requiered.

 ## Usage
 The general workflow when using the tool is the following: